ibm-cloud-docs/EventStreams/eventstreams133.md

     Because Enterprise has its own dedicated resources for each cluster, it requires more time for provisioning so a new Enterprise instance might take up to 3 hours.

-  * To create an instance from the CLI on the Standard+ plan, run the following command:
+  * To create an instance from the CLI on the Standard plan, run the following command:

   ````
 ibmcloud resource service-instance-create <INSTANCE_NAME> <SERVICE_NAME> <SERVICE_PLAN> <REGION>
     ```
     {: codeblock}
-    Provisioning a new Standard+ instance is instantaneous because the underlying resources are already set up.
+    Provisioning a new Standard instance is instantaneous because the underlying resources are already set up.

 4. Create a service API key for this instance.
 <br/>